César Manrique

-César Manrique Cabrera ([ˈθesaɾ manˈrike] or [ˈsesaɾ manˈrike]) (24 April 1919 – 25 September 1992) was a Spanish artist, sculptor, architect and nature activist from Lanzarote.
+César Manrique Cabrera ([ˈθesaɾ manˈrike] or [ˈsesaɾ manˈrike]) (24 April 1919 – 25 September 1992) was a Spanish artist, sculptor and nature activist from Lanzarote, known particularly for the architectural projects in which he was involved as artistic director in his island.

 Early life

 Manrique was born in Arrecife, Lanzarote, one of the Canary Islands.
 His father Gumersindo Manrique, originally from Fuerteventura, built the family house in Caleta de Famara.
 Manrique himself once said this house and its surroundings has impressed him greatly.
 He fought in the Spanish Civil War as a volunteer in the artillery unit on Franco's side.
 He attended the University of La Laguna to study architecture, but after two years he quit his studies.

 Career

 He moved to Madrid in 1945 and received a scholarship for the Art School of San Fernando, where he graduated as a teacher of art and painting.
 Between 1964 and 1966 he lived in New York City, where a grant from Nelson Rockefeller allowed him to rent his own studio.
 He painted many works in New York, which were exhibited in the prestigious "Catherine Viviano" gallery.